Reading time: Just over 2 minutes

 The pomodoro technique is a time-management tool used by millions of people around the world.
 It’s particularly useful for writers and students….

 I’m a big believer in the magic of three.
 You know — the three little pigs, the three Musketeers, the three Stooges.
 There’s something ineffable but magical about a list of three.
-So, when I had three unrelated people forward me a Wall Street Journal article on the Pomodoro technique in less than a week, well, I took it as a sign.
+So, about a decade ago, when I had three unrelated people forward me a Wall Street Journal article on the Pomodoro technique in less than a week, I took it as a sign.
 This was something I needed to investigate!

-Set your timer for 25 minutes and then give the work your total concentration.
+To perform a pomodoro, set your timer for 25 minutes and then give the work your total concentration.
 Don’t answer the phone.
 Don’t check email.
+Don’t surf the internet or check Facebook.
 Don’t do anything except your work.
-As soon as the timer “dings,” take a regulated five minute break and then start on another Pomodoro.
+As soon as the timer “dings,” take a regulated five-minute break and then start on another Pomodoro.

-I’ve long been a fan of using a kitchen timer to motivate myself but this technique, which is more carefully developed than any practice of mine, proved to offer more substantial results.
+I’ve been working this way for more than 10 years now and I can tell you that my productivity took a huge leap as soon as I became comfortable with the system.
+(It took me less than a week.)
+I had long used a kitchen timer to motivate myself to finish tasks I’d resisted — such as vacuuming or working on my taxes — but this technique, which is more carefully developed than any practice of mine, offered even more substantial results.
 I think it works for some of the same reasons that Dr. Wicked is so effective: it causes you to focus.
 It makes you put all of your attention on the task at hand.